What is the Data Quilt?

 The Quilt has been compiled using publicly available information.
 We are in the process of confirming and expanding the data by contacting the various project owners.
 WE-CAN is committed to the First Nations Principles of OCAP (Ownership, Control, Access, and Possession), which state that First Nations should have ownership and control over the collection of data concerning their communities, and how that information is used.
 Our goal is ultimately to transfer the Data Quilt to First Nations ownership.

-Who are Cree8iv Collaboration Inc and DEVA?
+Who are Cree8iv Collaboration Inc & DEVA?

 Cree8iv Collaboration Inc. was founded by Sharon Marshall, a Cree/Métis entrepreneur who lives in Lantzville on the traditional lands of the Snaw’naw’as and Snuneymuxw First Nations on Vancouver Island.
 DEVA Training & Staffing Solutions is a social enterprise under the Cree8iv umbrella, founded by Sharon, to provide temporary recruitment, digital literacy and virtual administrative training services for Indigenous women through a 20-week online training program.
-Jessica Jack, from the Okanagan Indian Band, works with DEVA to diligently verify the accuracy of the information, and to update the dashboard with new initiatives as they emerged.

 How Can I Add to the Data Quilt?